 Divorce proceedings are hard enough, but going through your finances can easily add to your stress and anxiety.
 One of the common properties that spouses tend to have is retirement benefits.
-Have you ever wondered how retirement benefits are divided during divorce?
+But how do retirement benefits get divided during divorce?

-Retirement benefits are considered as property in Texas; therefore, it can be subject to a “just and right” division by the courts.
-It is considered as indirect compensation to a spouse and classified as income earned by the spouse during the marriage.
+Retirement benefits are considered as property in Texas; therefore, they can be subject to a “just and right” division by the courts.
+They are considered indirect compensation to a spouse and classified as income earned by the spouse during the marriage.

 Under Texas laws, contributions made to a retirement plan during the marriage are considered community property in Texas courts.
-And because it is regarded as community property, it can be subject to division in a divorce proceeding.
+And because they are regarded as community property, they can be subject to division in a divorce proceeding.

 If the spouse made the contributions before marriage, then the retirement benefits are considered separate property.
-When the spouse makes contributions after the marriage, it is part of the spouses’ community property.
+But when the spouse makes contributions after the marriage, it is part of the spouses’ community property.

-What are the many different types of retirement benefit plans?
+What are the different types of retirement benefit plans?

-One of the things that you need to keep in mind is that the court would value the retirement plan at the time of the divorce.
-Not the value of the actual retirement benefit.
-You should also take into account the value of the retirement plan would no longer be part of the community property after the divorce.
+One of the things that you need to keep in mind is that the court would value the retirement plan at the time of the divorce – not the value of the actual retirement benefit.
+You should also take into account that the value of the retirement plan would no longer be part of the community property after the divorce.

-Also, if the spouses move from state to state during the marriage, that changes things.
-The Texas courts would interpret the retirement benefits based on the laws of the residence of the spouses at the time the benefit was accrued.
-If you happen to live in a common-law state, retirement plans will be considered separate property.
-It will not be subjected to the “just and right” division.
+Additionally, if the spouses move from state to state during the marriage, that changes things.
+Texas courts would interpret the retirement benefits based on the laws of the residence of the spouses at the time the benefit was accrued.
+If you happen to live in a common-law state, retirement plans will be considered separate property and therefore will not be subjected to the “just and right” division.

 Contact C.E.
 Borman Divorce Lawyers Today